Happy 50th birthday, Earth Day!

 Virtually every business offers electronic receipts, billing, and payment options, which means it’s never been easier to go paperless.
 From telecom and hydro providers to video and music streaming services, everyone is looking to the digital future.

 Gone are the days of having to wrestle with bursting filing cabinets or toppling stacks of bills and envelopes!
 Misplacing a bill or a receipt can be nerve-wracking, but electronic options eliminate that worry.
-With e-billing and online payments options, you’ll always have a record of your documents and activities that can be easily and neatly organized in your email folders.
+With e-billing and online payment options, you’ll always have a record of your documents and activities that can be easily and neatly organized in your email folders.

 Of course, going paperless isn’t just better for the environment; it helps support physical distancing practices during this time to keep both you and essential workers safe.

-Execulink is proud to offer our customers options for viewing and paying bills online: visit MyExeculink, make payments through your personal online banking, or contact our Customer Care Team to pay with your credit or debit credit card and/or set up pre-authorized payments.
+Execulink is proud to offer its customers options for viewing and paying bills online: visit MyExeculink, make payments through your personal online banking, or contact our Customer Care Team to pay with your credit or debit credit card and/or set up pre-authorized payments.
 We also recommend e-billing as an eco-friendly solution that prevents unnecessary face-to-face contact for you and our postal workers.
 It’s so easy, you can make the switch today!

 Eliminate Energy Waste

 Energy waste is what it sounds like: a waste of electrical energy.
 If you stop and think about all the different appliances and electronics you have plugged in at home, it may surprise you.
-Chances are that a lot of these things aren’t used every day, which means that leaving them plugged in slowly zaps the electrical charge.
+Chances are that a lot of these things aren’t used every day, which means leaving them plugged in slowly zaps the electrical charge.